About Lazimpat

 How to get to Lazimpat

 If coming from Thamel walking to Lazimpat is quite easy unless you need to cross the road.
 There are pedestrian crossings but take note that few vehicles care.
-Do note that during rush hour the pollution from bellowing exhaust fumes can be extremely unpleasant if you walk along this road.
+Do note that during rush hour the pollution from vehicles bellowing exhaust fumes can be extremely unpleasant if you walk along this road.

 Buses and micro-buses frequent the road with most leaving from the main Lazimpat road junction to the north of Thamel or from the main Lazimpat alongside the Garden of Dreams.
 Due to Kathmandu's overcrowded and often times confusing public transport, many people simply opt to take a taxi along Lazimpat Road.